CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-collection-registration/test-register-dataset-collection-hierarchy/README.txt

 @ddblock_end copyright
 ******************************/

-Register a Dataset with valid inputs without following the collection.
+Register a Dataset with valid inputs without following the collection hierarchy.
 At the time this test is checked, the input.json file follows the policies file.

 However, the dataset should follow the hierarchy /project/datatset/dataObject which is not the case